nhejazi/almost-surely/content/about.md

 towards examining its relationship with statistics, science and policy.

-_At no time and under no circumstances are the ideas expressed here necessarily endorsed by any organization with which I may be affiliated, whether an employer, funding agency, or whatever else._
+_At no time and under no circumstances are the ideas expressed here necessarily endorsed by any organization with which I may be affiliated._

 _Trivialities_: Though it emerged rather whimsically, the name of this blog merits some explanation -- specifically, the term "almost surely", from the